 To receive extra credit, the work completed must be directly related to the curriculum, should be used for enrichment, and should not replace missing work.
 Extra credit should not be used to the extent that the grade does not accurately reflect the academic achievement of that student for the current grading period.
-Opportunities for extra credit should be determined by the teacher and offered to all students within the course.
+Opportunities for extra credit shall be determined by the PLC team, consistent amongst the grade level/content area team, and offered to all students within the course.